ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

       Correlation of ``javascope.h`` and text entries in the GUI

-The selection which slow data values are displayed in the ``receive_field`` section works the same way.
+The selection of which slow data values are displayed in the ``receive_field`` section works the same way.
 Simply copy the proper entries from the ``JS_SlowData`` enum into the commented out enum at the end of the file ``javascope.h`` as shown below.
 The slow data values of the six ``JSSD_FLOAT_x`` entries that are above the ``JSSD_FLOAT_Error_Code`` will be displayed in the receive_fields 1 to 6 from top to bottom.
 The ``JSSD_FLOAT_Error_Code`` value is always mapped to the error code text field of the GUI and should not be changed.